githubtraining/ci-circle/README.md

 Once you've written code on GitHub, how do you make sure it's bug free?
 Continuous integration (CI) is a requirement in modern software development.
-Adding automated tests and controls to your pipeline saves you time and give your team improved reliability.
+Adding automated tests and controls to your pipeline saves you time and gives your team improved reliability.

 After completing this course, you will be able to: